 Cyrus quickly fixed a number of organizational problems within the agency and saved the reputation of B&WL among the locals, including talking Bradford and Loring into accepting, in lieu of cash, a lease on the mills free of charge for the time being.
 (The arrangement would eventually evolve into ownership.)
 Cyrus was also quick to recognize that he must continue to follow in Russell’s footsteps and find ways to transform Winslow into an attractive place to live.
-To better manage the hotel, in the spring of 1840 Cyrus brought in Daniel Sanford, who had experience running hotels and tavern houses in the region.
+To better manage the hotel, in the spring of 1840 Cyrus leased the hotel to Daniel Sanford, who had experience running a tavern north of Freeport.
+Sanford’s one-year tenure was financially successful, but Cyrus felt he could do even better, and on 1 May 1841, shifted the lease to Nelson Wait.
+Cyrus declared in a 20 July 1841 letter that under Wait’s management the hotel was now “better kept than it has been since it was opened.”
 There was no school yet, and while it was not yet possible to build an actual schoolhouse, classes could still be held.
 Daniel Sanford’s nineteen-year-old sister-in-law Hannah Hammond was tapped to be the teacher of the first term, held in 1841 in the wagon shop of Edward Hunt.
-In 1842, Cyrus donated a B&WL home lot in Winslow to Hannah’s brother-in-law William Shortreed so that he could build and open a general store.
+In June, 1841, Cyrus donated a B&WL home lot in Winslow to Hannah’s brother-in-law William Shortreed so that he could build and open a general store.
 Cyrus also encouraged, designed, and sometimes contributed company funds toward vital infrastructural improvements.
 One of the most essential was better drainage.
 Winslow was low-lying and was right on the banks of the Pecatonica and a number of its feeder creeks.
 Malarial mosquitoes were rampant.
 Quite a number of residents perished of malaria or other swamp-related fevers in the early 1840s, one victim being Cyrus and Charlotte’s baby son, Frank.